Money in the Bank (2018): Reception

-Brian Campbell of CBS Sports stated that the event's final three matches "helped save the show in front of a smart and passionate Chicago crowd".
-He denounced the Lashley vs. Zayn match, giving it a grade of D, stating that "Lashley's first WWE PPV match in over a decade proved nearly as forgettable as the puzzlingly awful build to get to it".
-He also wondered how WWE "decided against playing the pre-match video package highlighting how we got here".
-He also gave the Reigns vs. Mahal match a grade of D, stating that "it didn't take three minutes for the match to start before the Chicago crowd drowned the action", as they chanted things like "this is awful", "CM Punk", "end this match", "boring", and "NXT" while the match was underway.
-However, he gave praise to the Last Man Standing match, which he gave a grade of B+.
-Campbell stated that the match "turned out to be the best of all, even if it was violently unconventional".
-He also said that it "took more than two-thirds of the match to come close to the intensity and drama of its climax", and that the ending delivered.
-Campbell gave the women's Money in the Bank ladder match a grade of C+, stating that during the match, "there were a number of obvious timing and psychology issues, including multiple performers choosing to take out already fallen opponents on the canvas with a move instead of climbing the ladder or preventing someone else who was seemingly inches away from winning".
-He also said that Alexa Bliss deserved to win that match the least, stating that Becky Lynch and Sasha Banks were more deserving of that win, along with "the storyline potential opposite Ronda Rousey that could've come with Natalya winning".
-He gave the men's Money in the Bank ladder match a grade of B, stating that Braun Strowman's win and being called "Mr. Monster in the Bank" was "somehow both highly predictable and curiously surprising at the same time".
-Campbell said that "WWE appears to be listening to the fans who have helped make Strowman arguably the most over superstar in the company and appear poised to give him a huge push entering the summer".
-Campbell gave the Raw Women's Championship match a grade of A-, stating that Ronda Rousey "remains nothing short of a natural inside the ring", and that Rousey's first WWE match "turned out to be one heck of a piece of business".
-He also said that the match "deserves credit for how well it was booked", and that the match was "fantastic", but Alexa Bliss' Money in the Bank cash-in was "an even better swerve finish".
+Brian Campbell of CBS Sports felt the pay-per-view's final three matches "helped save the show in front of a smart and passionate Chicago crowd".
+He gave the Lashley vs. Zayn match a D grade calling it "as forgettable as the puzzlingly awful build to get to it", and criticized WWE for "decid[ing] against playing the pre-match video package highlighting how we got here".
+He also gave the Reigns vs. Mahal match a grade of D, stating "it didn't take three minutes for the match to start before the Chicago crowd drowned the action" because they chanted "this is awful", "CM Punk", "end this match", "boring", and "NXT" during the match.
+He, however, praised the Last Man Standing match, which he rated B+.
+Campbell stated the match "turned out to be the best of all, even if it was violently unconventional", that it "took more than two-thirds of the match to come close to the intensity and drama of its climax", and that the ending delivered.
+Campbell gave the women's Money in the Bank ladder match a grade of C+, stating "there were a number of obvious timing and psychology issues, including multiple performers choosing to take out already fallen opponents on the canvas with a move instead of climbing the ladder or preventing someone else who was seemingly inches away from winning".
+He also said Alexa Bliss least-deserved to win that match, stating Becky Lynch and Sasha Banks were more deserving of the win, along with "the storyline potential opposite Ronda Rousey that could've come with Natalya winning".
+He gave the men's Money in the Bank ladder match a grade of B, stating Braun Strowman's win and Strowman being called "Mr. Monster in the Bank" was "somehow both highly predictable and curiously surprising at the same time".
+Campbell also said; "WWE appears to be listening to the fans who have helped make Strowman arguably the most over superstar in the company and appear poised to give him a huge push entering the summer".
+Campbell gave the Raw Women's Championship match a grade of A−, stating Ronda Rousey "remains nothing short of a natural inside the ring", and that Rousey's first WWE match "turned out to be one heck of a piece of business".
+He also said the match "deserves credit for how well it was booked", and called "fantastic", but said Alexa Bliss' Money in the Bank cash-in was "an even better swerve finish".